Skip to main content

 How much coverage does a system like this need to be useful?

 Less than you would think.
-This engine went live with three counties and produced a working pipeline of 1,800+ qualified leads, with the architecture built to scale to nine.
+This engine went live with three counties and produced 1,800+ qualified leads a month, with the architecture built to scale to nine.
 Depth of signal per county matters more than raw county count.

 Related